 To add a view to a scoped region

 - Obtain a reference to the scoped region.
 To do this, use the Regions property on the region manager instance that corresponds to the parent view that defines the region scope.
 The following code shows how to obtain a region named "TabRegion" from the region manager instance obtained in step 3 of the previous procedure.
 This region manager instance is attached to the view that defines the region scope and not to the Shell window.

 - Create an instance of the view you want to show, and then add it to the region by invoking the Add method on the region, as shown in the following code.

-After you add a view that defines a new region scope, a new region scope is created and all the view's regions are registered with a new region manager attached to the view.
+After adding a view that defines a new region scope, a new region scope will be created and all the view's regions will be registered with a new region manager attached to the view.

-After you add and show a view in the scoped region, the view appears on screen in the region.
+After adding and showing a view in the scoped region, the view will appear on screen within the region.